[A SEO Guide] How to Optimize Images for Web

 Compressing can make a big difference when the image is on the web.
 These are two images with different levels of compression for you to compare.
 You can experience that the picture with advanced compression is more blurry for visitors.
 It severely affects the user’s browsing experience.
 For that reason, you have to balance the compression strength.

-As you can see, the pursuit of extreme image compression is not always web-friendly.
-You should also consider the quality of the image before compressing the image to the maximum, so that is the real sense of optimization for the web page images.
+As you can see, the pursuit of extreme image compression is only sometimes web-friendly.
+Even though it reduces the overall size, you should also consider the quality of the image before compressing the image to the maximum, so that is the real sense of optimization for the web page images.

 - Open WorkinTool Image Converter and select the Compress Images option.

-- Input your picture and customize the compression settings.
+- Add your picture and customize the compression settings.
 From there, you can modify the compression mode or directly enter the exact size you want.

 - After adjusting, click on the Start button.
 Once done, the pictures will be saved to your designated folder.